smcclab/nime25/review.md

 NIME is a genuinely interdisciplinary community studying how, why and what it means to make music with computers.
 The NIME community includes technologists, academics, artists, musicians, experimental practitioners, theorists, students, teachers and others.
-For this reason, it’s important to approach NIME reviews with a community perspective; for example, a paper may not be the kind of work you like, or what you’re used to seeing but may still be valuable to the community.
+For this reason, it's important to approach NIME reviews with a community perspective; for example, a paper may not be the kind of work you like, or what you’re used to seeing but may still be valuable to the community.
 We ask reviewers to approach every submission with an open mind and intellectual generosity, and decide **whether the submission presents a unique, important, and useful enhancement to NIME community knowledge.**

 We want NIME to be the place where we can send our work trusting that it will be given a fair and open-minded evaluation.
 Ideally, NIME authors should never feel that "the reviewers just didn't get it".